SPF-OST/optihood/docs/guide/energy_system_component_models.rst

 Solar thermal collector
 --------------------

-A module to calculate the usable heat of a flat plate collector is described in details in
+A module to calculate the usable heat of a flat plate collector is described in details in [Solar thermal collector](https://oemof-thermal.readthedocs.io/en/latest/solar_thermal_collector.html#solar-thermal-collector)

 and PV modules production profiles are pre-calculated before the optimization.
 For batteries, a simple model is used that accounts for fixed charging and discharging efficiencies and a loss parameter.
 For thermal storages, a stratified thermal storage model with two temperature zones is used.